Limosilactobacillus reuteri DSM 17938 (BioGaia Protectis®)

 Limosilactobacillus reuteri DSM 17938 is a specific probiotic strain marketed as BioGaia Protectis® — one of the most clinically studied strains for infant and pediatric gastrointestinal conditions.
 It has the strongest evidence base for reducing infant colic crying time in breastfed infants, with multiple randomized trials and meta-analyses showing roughly 50% reductions in daily crying.
 Also has evidence for functional abdominal pain in children, antibiotic-associated diarrhea prevention, and Helicobacter pylori adjunct support.
 In adults, evidence extends to constipation and certain GI conditions but is less robust than the pediatric data.
 The honest framing: this is one of the better-evidenced probiotic strains for specific pediatric indications — particularly breastfed infant colic — and a reasonable choice for adult digestive support, though the adult evidence is more variable.

-Active Compound Limosilactobacillus reuteri DSM 17938 (recently reclassified from Lactobacillus reuteri DSM 17938).
-Daughter strain of L. reuteri ATCC 55730 (parent strain) — antibiotic-resistance genes were removed by genetic modification.
-Trademark of BioGaia AB
+Active Compound Limosilactobacillus reuteri DSM 17938 (formerly Lactobacillus reuteri DSM 17938); daughter strain of L. reuteri ATCC 55730 with antibiotic-resistance genes removed.

 Benefits